react-hook-form/input/README.md

 import useForm from "react-hook-form";
 import { HookFormInput } from "react-hook-form-input";
 import Select from "react-select";
+import React from "react";
+import ReactDOM from "react-dom";
+import useForm from "react-hook-form";
+import Select from "react-select";
+import HookFormInput from "./HookFormInput";

 const options = [
   { value: "chocolate", label: "Chocolate" },